Greginkansas/-openhab-openhab1wiki/MiOS-Binding.md

 * `System` - Read System-level Attributes.
 It uses the remote control interfaces (aka "UI Simple" JSON Calls, and HTTP Long-polling) of the MiOS HA Controller to keep the _bound_ openHAB Items in sync with their counterparts in the MiOS HA Controller.

 The binding uses the openHAB _Transformation Service_ extensively to "map" the Data & Commands between the two systems.
-A set of example MAP transform files is provided in the `examples/transform` directory of the Binding, but these can readily be augmented without needing to tweak the code.
+A set of example MAP transform files is provided and these can readily be augmented without needing to tweak the code.

 Original code was used from the XBMC Binding, and then heavily modified.
 Snippets included from the HTTP Binding for the various datatype mapping functions.